eliekawerk/udacity/Artificial Intelligence Nanodegree/Build a Game-playing Agent/README.md

 - AB_Open: CustomPlayer agent using fixed-depth alpha-beta search and the open_move_score heuristic
 - AB_Improved: CustomPlayer agent using fixed-depth alpha-beta search and the improved_score heuristic

+## Part 2: Research Review

+The field of Artificial lIntelligence is continually changing and advancing.
+To be an AI Engineer at the cutting edge of your field, you'll need to be able to read and communicate some of these advancements with your peers.
+In order to help you get comfortable with this, in the second part of this project you will read a seminal paper in the field of Game-Playing and write a simple one page summary on it.
+Here are your instructions:

+- Select a Game-Playing paper from the following list or another of your choosing:
+ - [Game Tree Searching by Min / Max Approximation](https://people.csail.mit.edu/rivest/pubs/Riv87c.pdf) by Ron Rivest, MIT (Fun fact, Ron Rivest is the R is in the RSA cryptographic protocol).
+ - [Deep Blue](https://pdfs.semanticscholar.org/ad2c/1efffcd7c3b7106e507396bdaa5fe00fa597.pdf) by the IBM Watson Team (Fun fact, Deep Blue beat Gary Kasparov in Chess in one of the most famous AI spectacles of the 20th century).
+ - [AlphaGo](https://storage.googleapis.com/deepmind-media/alphago/AlphaGoNaturePaper.pdf) by the DeepMind Team.
+ - Other paper on Game-Playing of your choosing.

+- Write a simple one page summary of the paper covering the following:
+ - A brief summary of the paper's goals or techniques introduced (if any).
+ - A brief summary of the paper's results (if any).

+Submit this as: research_review.pdf

 ## Submitting